 Posters must be no larger than 36 or 42 inches on one side.
 It is usually advisable to set the paper size to exactly 36" or 42" to avoid unnecessary cuts after it is printed.
 The second side can be either smaller or larger than 42", theoretically up to 100 feet.
 Note that margins of 0.5 inch or larger are required on each side, so depending on your software you may need to set your page to 41" if it is measuring editable space rather than paper size (as in PowerPoint).

-If you are using non-standard fonts be sure and enable "embedded fonts" in your poster file.
-If you cannot or do not know how to do this then make a copy of the font files you are using and bring them with you.
-In Windows your fonts are stored in a folder that is easily accessed from the Control Panel.
+Be sure to embed fonts in your poster file whenever this option is available, or convert the text in your image to outlines.
+If you cannot or do not know how to do this, then make a copy of the font files you are using and bring them with you.
+In Windows, your fonts are stored in a folder that is easily accessed from the Control Panel.

-- We recommend that your document’s resolution be set between 180 dpi or pixels/inch.
-150 is probably ok.
+- We recommend that your document’s resolution be set between 200 and 300 ppi, or that you submit vector artwork.

 - Choose font sizes that can be read from about 4 feet away.
-Anything smaller than 20-point is probably too small.
+Anything smaller than 20 points is probably too small.

 - Dark backgrounds are discouraged.
 Besides consuming large amounts of ink, dark backgrounds may oversaturate the paper and cause it to wrinkle or smudge.